TheConfusedlol/RobloxServerJoinerMk2/README.md

 Then cd into the installed directory and run pip install -r requirements.txt

-The program requires some settings to be set.
-Open up roServerFinder.py in a text editor (notepad, vim, anything really).
-There are 2 fields you need to set (starting line 7):

 # Finding the roblox cookie
 Download a cookie editor extension.
 [I use this one](https://chromewebstore.google.com/detail/cookie-editor/hlkenndednhfkekhgcdicdfddnkalmdm?hl=en)
 Go to roblox